 What’s next?
 Tailoring training and building market competitiveness

-In the final article of Baker Tilly’s three-part series on workforce and succession planning, local and state governments, community owned utilities and not-for-profit organizations will learn how to optimize training programs to mitigate core competency gaps, build market competitiveness to recruit top talent and assess progress to repeat the workforce/succession planning program cycle.
+In the final article of Baker Tilly’s three-part series on workforce and succession planning, government entities, public utilities, and not-for-profit organizations will learn how to optimize training programs to mitigate core competency gaps, build market competitiveness to recruit top talent and assess progress to repeat the workforce/succession planning program cycle.

 Check out the full workforce and succession planning series: